itcrab/dark-keeper/README.md

 # Goal idea
 I like listen IT-podcasts and learn something new.
-Sometimes when I found new really good podcast I want download all episodes and start listen from first episode to now.
+For really good podcasts I want download all episodes.
-It born goal idea - create simple tool for this task.
+Goal idea is create simple tool for this.

 # Features
-* search and storage all links to pages with episode of podcast
+- [x] search and storage all links to pages with episodes
-* download all found pages and creating cache (in next time will not be downloaded)
+- [x] download all found pages and creating cache (in next time will not be downloaded)
-* parse all needed information from pages - you may create some cols
+- [x] parse all needed information from pages - you may create some columns
-* export in two formats - csv and xlsx
-* simple to using

-# Algorithm
-I have three algorithms usages:
-* `list page`: list page with list of episodes and pagination pages links
-* `item page`: item page with current opened episode and links to preview/forward episodes
-* `one page`: one page with links to all episodes
+- [x] export data to MongoDB

 # Quick start
 Some examples for real podcast sites you may see in `examples` directory.